phnomcobra/valarie-content/README.md

 # ValARIE Content

 This repository is for putting inventory objects under source control.
-The JSON files are directly importable into the ValARIE's inventory while the .py files are the unescaped code bodies for consoles and tasks.

 ## Usage